yutinghuwu/W1-pandas-dw-project/README.md

 The resulting data frame has a total of 4120 registers and 9 columns.

-It was expected to have columns with some missing data, so after our cleaning, we checked how many null values were present per column, by using df.isnull().sum().

 ### 3.3 Formatting Columns
 In order to interpretate and analyze the data correctly, we needed to format the data to have standardized type of data and meaning.